lithiumtech/li-android-sdk/lia-demo/README.md

 Copyright 2018 Lithium Technologies

-## Getting help

-Visit the [Developers Discussion forum](https://community.lithium.com/t5/Developers-Discussion/bd-p/studio) on the Lithium Community to ask questions and talk with other members of the Lithium Developer community.

 ## Setting up the dev branch

 If this is not the `master` branch then the required SDK version may not be available